What's All This About?

 Is Keepa Good for Retail Arbitrage Too?

 Once you start using Keepa, it feels too risky to buy for an Amazon FBA sale without it.
 It makes buying decisions far easier and far less prone to price dropping risks.
 Unfortunately, there's no quick way to use Keepa on a mobile device.
 This makes it difficult to use for retail arbitrage, unless you tag team it with one person scanning, and one at home checking things on Keepa.
-This is part of the reason I tend to do most of my sourcing online using FBA Wizard Pro instead.
+This is part of the reason I tend to do most of my sourcing online using Tactical Arbitrage instead.

 Latest posts by Chiino (see all)